 - B2B AI Search Visibility in 2026: Why Your Buyers Find Competitors (Not You) in ChatGPT - The B2B buyer journey transformation and the three highest-impact AEO fixes.

-- The Best AEO Tools in 2026 (Compared) - Tool stack for implementing GEO across B2B SaaS.
+- Best AEO Checker for B2B SaaS in 2026 - Tool stack for implementing GEO across B2B SaaS.

 - llms.txt: The Complete Guide for B2B SaaS - Full implementation guide for the llms.txt standard.